 As noted, $\Cifb \leq C$, where $C$ is the Shannon capacity \cite{HanVerdu}.
 However for i.i.d. memoryless channels clearly $\Cifb = C$.
 The difference between $C$ and $\Cifb$ relates to the stability of the channel over time, and the ability to utilize channel structure which cannot be observed in finite time.
 Let us give two examples to sharpen this difference:

-\begin{example} Consider the binary product channel $y_i = x_i \cdot z_i$, and let the sequence $\vr z$ alternate between $0$ and $1$, in blocks of ever growing size, but such that the overall frequency of $0$ is $\half$, and the length of each blocks is negligible compared to the total length of previous blocks.
+\begin{example} Consider the binary product channel $y_i = x_i \cdot z_i$, and let the sequence $\vr z$ alternate between $0$ and $1$, in blocks of ever growing size, but such that the overall frequency of $0$ is $\half$, and the length of each block is negligible compared to the total length of previous blocks.
 For example, set $z_i$ to $0$ in $i \in \cup_{k=1}^{\infty} [2 k^2, (k+1)^2 + k^2]$.
 For this channel $\Cifb=0$ while $C = \half$.
 The reason is that for every finite length encoder/decoder, ultimately as $m \to \infty$ half the blocks will fall on bursts of $z = 0$ and be in error.
-Note that if rate adaptation would have been allowed at the IFB decoder, this capacity would not have been zero (see Section~\ref{sec:alt_definitions}) \end{example}
+Note that if rate adaptation would have been allowed at the IFB decoder, this capacity would not be zero (see Section~\ref{sec:alt_definitions}) \end{example}

 \begin{example} Consider a channel with ever growing delay: Suppose that $d_i$ is a sequence of slowly growing delays.
-For example, $d_i = \lfloor \log i \rfloor$, and the channel is $y_i = x_{d_i}$, where $x,y$ are binary.
+For example, $d_i = \lfloor \log i \rfloor$, and the channel is $y_i = x_{i-d_i}$, where $x,y$ are binary.
 The capacity of this channel is $C=1$, whereas $\Cifb=0$.
 Here, the reason for the gap is the in-ability to utilize the channel structure with a finite block size. \end{example}

-Following these examples the choice of $\Cifb$ may be justified by two main reasons: one is its operational significance, i.e. that universally attaining $\Cifb$, means competing with every static block coding system, and the other is the rejection of eccentric behaviors of the channel, such as the ones mentioned in the examples above.
+Following these examples the choice of $\Cifb$ may be justified by two main reasons: one is its operational significance, i.e. that universally attaining $\Cifb$, means competing with every static block coding system, and the other is the rejection of ``pathological'' behaviors of the channel, as the ones mentioned in the examples above.

-Note that although $\Cifb \leq C$, the universal system presented here may opportunistically achieve rates above $C$.
+Note that although $\Cifb \leq C$, the universal \selector{system presented here}{systems presented in the following chapters} may opportunistically achieve rates above $C$.
 This means the communication rate may exceed $C$ in part of the time.
-Consider for example the binary non-ergodic channel that in probability $p$ has $\vr y = \vr x$, and in probability $1-p$ the output is independent of the input.
-Then while the capacity of this channel is $C = 0$ (and $\Cifb=0$), by adapting the rate, one could attain a rate of $1$ in probability $p$.
+Consider for example the binary non-ergodic channel that with probability $p$ has $\vr y = \vr x$, and with probability $1-p$ the output is independent of the input.
+While the capacity of this channel is $C = 0$ (and $\Cifb=0$), by adapting the rate, one could attain a rate of $1$ with probability $p$.